 There's a section on the ankle gout page which deals with home remedies such as ice and Epsom salts.

-But here's another, which to some readers will seem a very oddball way of dealing with gout foot pain.
+Here's another home remedy, which to some readers will seem a very oddball way of dealing with gout foot pain.
 But some people have said this helps.
 The world of gout scientific research is not bursting with information on this topic, as with most natural remedies, but what have you got to lose?

 You wrap the foot in cabbage leaves - use the outer leaves of a common green cabbage.
 So it's cheap too.

 As yet we haven't heard personally of any successes with the leaves of cabbage for gout, but we mention it in the hope it might help people who try it.
 This idea was first noticed a long time ago.
 In 1805, Dr. James Parkinson, the gout sufferer who is better known for giving his name to Parkinson's disease, included wrapping the affected area in a cabbage leaf in his book Observations on the Nature and Cure of Gout.
-In those days they used cabbage leaves because they thought the relief came from perspiration.
+In those days they used cabbage leaves because they thought the relief came from perspiration they caused.

 "By closely surrounding the part affected with a cabbage leaf, the vapour (vapor) exuding from the part is so confined and condensed, as frequently to occasion (cause) a very free perspiration from the part, and a very rapid alleviation of the complaint."